semaphoreci/docs/docs/essentials/project-workflow-trigger-options.md

 ---
-Description: You can choose which GitHub events trigger new workflows for your Semaphore 2.0 project by selecting one of the available triggers.
+Description: You can choose which git events trigger new workflows for your Semaphore 2.0 project by selecting one of the available triggers.
 ---

 # Workflow Triggers

-You can choose which GitHub events trigger new workflows for your Semaphore project.
+You can choose which events trigger new workflows for your Semaphore project.

 In your project's settings, you can select one of the following triggers:

 - Branches
 - Tags
-- Pull requests
+- Pull requests (not available on Bitbucket projects)
 - Forked pull requests

 There is also an option to pause a project.

 ## Pausing a project

 Projects can be paused.
-Selecting the "pause" setting for a project will result in Semaphore not creating new workflows for any trigger from GitHub.
+Selecting the "pause" setting for a project will result in Semaphore not creating new workflows for any trigger.
 You can, however, still restart a past workflow, run a debug session, and configure a scheduler.

 ## Building branches